 More importantly, as the social media stats reflect, TikTok currently makes appr.
 25% of the marketers’ overall social advertising budgets (per Digiday sources), which makes this social media a lucrative source of incremental ad revenue for online publishers, including those working in the editorial/news segment.

 Namely, one of the vivid success stories is the Vice World News TikTok account, which has managed to gain over 2,500,000 followers in less than 12 months.
-And judging from their example, what works on this social media platform is authentic, entertaining, yet informative short-form video content, which grabs viewers’ attention almost instantly, i.e. within the first several seconds.
+And judging from their example, what works for a social media strategy on this platform is authentic, entertaining, yet informative short-form video content, which grabs viewers’ attention almost instantly, i.e. within the first several seconds.

 The good news, though, is that launching a news-related TikTok account doesn’t actually require massive investments, rather a new creative angle to content creation, so here’s where publishers’ growth area is for 2023.